luoolu/Data_lot/caption.md

 ### caption5
 Choose 5 integers from 1 to 35 each time (including 1 and 35), the order of the 5 numbers can be combined arbitrarily, it is known that there are N times of historical data locally and save them locally in CSV format (no table head), please use the method of deep learning to learn the probability distribution of N times historical data, generate the possible 5 integers of the N+1th time and give the corresponding confidence; use the condition that the 5 numbers are disordered Use the corresponding data enhancement method, use python language, pytorch framework, use multiple cuda devices for training, draw the loss curve of the model on the training set and verification set, and give a complete code implementation

+### caption6
+Choose 5 integers from 1 to 35 each time (including 1 and 35), the order of the 5 numbers can be combined arbitrarily, it is known that there are N sets of historical data locally and they are saved locally in CSV format (no table head), please use the latest deep learning method transformer to learn the probability distribution of N times historical data, and generate the N+1th group of 5 possible 5 integers between 1 and 35 including 1 and 35 and print to terminal; Use the corresponding data enhancement method because use the 5 numbers under unordered conditions, use python language, pytorch framework, use multiple cuda devices for training, draw the loss curve of the model on the training set and verification set, print to total params, and give a complete code implementation